Why Public Invention Matters to the Future

 Invent things that help humanity

 We challenge the notion that inventions should be reserved for patents and profits.
-Rather, we invite fellow builders of the future to use their skills for humanitarian purpose.
+Rather, we invite fellow builders of the future to use their skills for a humanitarian purpose.
 We want to make the future better for everyone.
 To do this we remove, rather than add, legal barriers to the free use of our inventions.
 All work done with Public Invention is free and open to all under share-alike public licenses.

 Recent Projects